plaid/pattern-transfers/README.md

-# Plaid Pattern Transfer
+> [!WARNING]

-[!WARNING] This app has been replaced by the [Transfer Quickstart](https://github.com/plaid/transfer-quickstart), a newer app that showcases more up to date Transfer functionality.
-Plaid Pattern Transfer is no longer maintained and contains deprecated patterns, such as the use of account funding ids instead of the Plaid Ledger.
+As of August 2024, this app has been replaced by the [Transfer Quickstart](https://github.com/plaid/transfer-quickstart), a newer app that showcases more up to date Transfer functionality.
+The Plaid Pattern Transfer app is no longer maintained and contains deprecated patterns, such as the use of account funding ids instead of the Plaid Ledger.

-![Plaid Pattern client][client-img]

 This is a sample Transfer application demonstrating an end-to-end [Plaid][plaid] integration, focused on using the transfer endpoint to transfer funds.